PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Creating Link Artifacts

 To create a link artifact, use the `create_link_artifact()` function.
 For artifacts to appear in the Artifacts page of the Prefect UI, provide a name to `create_link_artifact()` in the `key` field.
 Without a `key`, artifacts will only be visible in the artifacts tab of the associated flow run or task run.
-The intent of keys is to allow you to view the history of your artifact over time.
+Keys allow you to view the history of your artifact over time.

 ```python
 from prefect import flow, task